 A great advantage of serving in our small Catholic communities is the opportunity to know each parishioner or mission member by name.
-Throughout southeast Alaska, the Church's priests share deeply in the lives of the people whom they serve, in a manner simply not experienced by priests serving larger, urban or suburban populations.
+In the Diocese of Juneau, the Church's priests share deeply in the lives of the people whom they serve, in a manner simply not experienced by priests serving larger, urban or suburban populations.
 Some of our smallest parishes have fewer than 100 members, and several missions have less than a dozen.
-As the Second Vatican Ecumenical Council's "Pastoral Constitution on the Church in the Modern World," Gaudium et spes, states in its opening words, our priests truly get to know the "...joy and the hope, the grief and the anguish..." of the people whom they serve in the Diocese of Juneau.
-Is God calling you to share in such priestly ministry, among His people here?
+As stated in the "Pastoral Constitution on the Church in the Modern World," Gaudium et Spes, our priests truly get to know the "...joy and the hope, the grief and the anguish..." of people throughout southeast Alaska.